 Knowing the spawning areas allow you to find the best area to fish.
 Study the waterway to find the transition area between the spawning area and deep water.
 This where the fish will be located pre-spawn.
 All elements of the spawning cycle are hard-wired into fish.
 They do not deviate from instinct.

 While fish spawn the feeding activity is greatly reduced or non-existent.
 Fish get what is called lockjaw and do not bite.
 The sole focus of the fish is reproduction.
 Fish spend a few days to a little over a week in the spawning grounds.
 Afterward, they leave to recover.

 Targeting fish while spawning is unproductive and illegal or unethical.
 The fish usually will not strike to feed.
-The exception is hitting lures out of protecting of the nest.
+The exception is hitting lures out of the protection of the nest.
 This is called bed fishing.
-In some states it is illegal, while other do allow the practice.
+In some states, it is illegal, while others do allow the practice.
 It is unethical since it can disrupt the spawning cycle.

 After a fish has spawned it will retreat from the spawning area.
 The exception is the male bass, they stay to protect the bed or nest.
 Fish go through a week to a ten-day recovery period and feed little.
 Once a fish has recovered enough, they feed heavily to regain weight and strength.

 The areas surrounding the spawning area will have active fish.
 Look for drop-offs, points, and other structures leading to more forage and deep water.
 The fish will spend a few weeks searching for food to regain weight.
 This is a productive time to be fishing.